MariwanJ/Design456App/README.md

 5-Since I am submoduling some libraries, lua files are not included with these submodules.
 At the moment I don't know how to get that fixed.
 You find the files under the folder Resources for each module.

 6-Always devbranch is the active development brnach ..
-But from time to time I merge what I think are good to have in main.
-Alot of work remained yet :(
+But from time to time I merge what I think are good to have them in main.
+This project is huge..:(

 Don't forget that you need to download preemake5.exe

 # Some Ideas are comming from:
-Some of the code is inspired by TheCherno and Hazel Game Engine.
+Some of the code is inspired by TheCherno (thaks) and Hazel Game Engine.

 -------------------------------------------------